Ablynx agrees Merck cancer deal worth up to 1.7 billion euros

 Ablynx, which already has a neurology partnership with the U.S. drugmaker dating back to 2012, said on Monday that it would be responsible for discovering antibody-derived proteins, known as nanobodies, to target "immune checkpoint modulators".

-The modulators regulate the body's immune response, but cancers can evade the immune system because tumor cells can be like the patient's own and can also interfere with the immune response.
+The modulators regulate the body's immune response, but cancers can evade the immune system because tumour cells can be like the patient's own and can also interfere with the immune response.

 Ablynx believes its nanobodies - typically a 10th the size of an antibody, and able to penetrate further and be manipulated more than an antibody - could help activate the immune system to attack cancer cells.